Macrometacorp/docs/docs/queries/graph-queries/k-shortest-paths.md

 title: k Shortest Paths
 ---

-## General idea

-This type of query is supposed to find the first *k* paths in order of length (or weight) between two given documents, *startVertex* and *targetVertex* in your graph.
+This type of query is supposed to find the first _k_ paths in order of length (or weight) between two given documents, _startVertex_ and _targetVertex_ in your graph.

 Every such path will be returned as a JSON object with three components: